davidcalikes/Marvelous-Matching/docs/README.md

     * To offer users a fun, responsive, cross platform matching game.

     * To make the purpose of the site obvious to the user.

+    * To assist the user with audible and visual feedback.

     * To make the game easy to use and the site easy to navigate.